 1. Invest through the company's direct stock purchase planA number of companies, such as Walt Disney, offer direct stock purchase plans.
-These plans allow investors to buy shares of stock directly from the company.
+These plans allow investors to buy shares of stock directly from the corporation.
 Most have a minimum initial deposit but are happy to waive it if you agree to automatic monthly withdrawals from your checking or savings account.
 This way, the company automatically purchases stock for you by debiting your bank account every month.
 This can be an easy and relatively painless way to save.

 2. Take advantage of the DRIP program's cash investment optionIf the company doesn't offer a direct stock purchase plan, find out if it has a dividend reinvestment plan (DRIP).
 DRIPs are a great tool for growing your portfolio but they also have a hidden feature that most people don't know about; the cash investments option.
 Most plans allow you to send a check in any amount over $10 or $25 to the program administrator and they will purchase additional shares for you.
 The big benefit here is the fact that the investor is allowed to purchase fractional shares, allowing all of his or her money to begin building wealth.
 The catch?
 You have to own one share of the company before you can enroll.
-To search for DRIPs, visit Equiserve.
+To search for DRIPs, visit Computershare.

 3. Buy a single share through a specialized service

 Companies such as One Share allow you to buy a single, framed share of stock in many leading corporations.
 While this may seem like a novelty gift, it provides the needed requisite to enroll in a DRIP.
 Once the share is in your possession, the enrollment paperwork takes only a few minutes.
 After you're enrolled, you can start building positions in your favorite stocks while avoiding those pesky brokerage commissions.